ccook/ezmmek/README.md

 ***

 ## License
-This project is licenced under AGPL-3.
+This project is licensed under AGPL-3.